 The Urban County continues to implement use of NSP program income.
 There is approximately \$3,022,726 available in NSP1, Fiscal Year 2008-2009, and \$64,352 in NSP3, Fiscal Year 2010-2011 grant funding.
 During Fiscal Year 2016-2017, no additional foreclosed homes were acquired or sold.
-The remaining inventory of homes purchased with NSP funds are held by the Housing Authority as rentals.
+The remaining inventory of homes purchased with NSP funds are held by the Housing Authority of the County of Stanislaus as rentals.
+Among the inventory of property held by the Housing Authority are three vacant parcels that the agency has worked to develop site plans and architectural plans for development with construction anticipated to occur in Fiscal Year 2017-2018.
 Stanislaus Urban County member, the City of Oakdale intends to use a 3-acre NSP acquired property to develop a 56-unit multi-family affordable housing complex.
-The project plans to serve families that are income eligible (80% of the area median income).
+The project plans to serve families that are income eligible (below 80% of the area median income).
 The procurement of additional development financing (tax credit financing) and land use entitlement approval will be completed by spring 2018, with construction starting in the summer of 2018.

-Use of NSP program income was authorized in May, 2014, for the demolition of vacant and abandoned dangerous buildings (ADB) undertaken in conjunction with established ADB programs administered by Urban County members.
+Use of NSP program income was authorized in May, 2014, for the demolition of vacant and abandoned and dangerous buildings (ADB) undertaken in conjunction with established ADB programs administered by Urban County members.
 During the current reporting period, no ADB program activity has been completed; however, program activity consisting of removing at least two blighted structures, is anticipated for completion in Fiscal Year 2017-2018.

-Public Services Programs
+CDBG Public Services Program

-The Urban County set-aside \$217,126, approximately 10% of its CDBG Entitlement funds for the Public Services Grant Program.
+The Urban County set-aside \$217,126, approximately 10% of its Fiscal Year 2016-2017 CDBG Entitlement funds for the CDBG Public Services Grant Program.
 Under the program, Urban County public service grants are awarded to non-profit organizations that provide new or expanded services to eligible Urban County area residents.
-The activities funded must be targeted for one of the following CDBG national objectives: directly benefit low income individuals; elimination of blighting conditions; or, response to economic distress and dislocation.
+The activities funded must be targeted for addressing one of the following CDBG national objectives: directly benefit low income individuals; elimination of blighting conditions; or, response to economic distress and dislocation.

-During Fiscal Year 2016-2017, the Urban County provided funding to seven non-profit service providers for 12 different programs.
+During Fiscal Year 2016-2017, the Urban County provided funding to seven non-profit service providers for providing 12 different programs.
 Non-profits and service providers applied for the grants through a competitive process, with a maximum grant amount award of \$20,000.
 Over 4,051 Urban County residents received services from the seven non-profit service providers awarded.
 Services received included emergency food assistance, utility assistance, respite child care, case management, shelter services, education classes, and resource referrals.